-- 132. Off stream reservoirs are not subject to Vermont Water Quality Standards per section 29A-101 (d)(1).
-The only on-stream reservoir that is part of the Killington /Pico snowmaking system is Woodward Reservoir. - 133.
+- 132. Off stream reservoirs are not subject to Vermont Water Quality Standards (Standards, § 29A-101 (d)(1)).
+One on-stream reservoir is part of the Killington /Pico snowmaking system, Woodward Reservoir. - 133.
 Woodward Reservoir was originally known as Bishops Pond.
 The natural pond was enlarged through the construction of a dam as early as the mid- 1800s.
 A dam was constructed around the turn of the century to store water for use by the Bridgewater Woolen Company, located on the Ottauquechee River in the town of Bridgewater.
 This dam was a stone and earthfill structure, and a concrete face was added on the upstream side in the 1920s. - 134.
 The dam described above was acquired by Farm and Wilderness Camps about 50 years ago, along with much of the shoreline property on the east side of the reservoir.
 In 1983, the dam was rebuilt as a zoned earthfill structure.
 The project was authorized by Dam Order No. 82-5 issued by the Department on June 13, 1983. - 135.
-Woodward Reservoir has a surface area of about 110 acres, a maximum depth of 48 feet and a mean depth of 22 feet.
+Woodward Reservoir has a surface area of approximately 110 acres, a maximum depth of 48 feet and a mean depth of 22 feet.
 The estimated volume is approximately 690 Mgal.
-The drainage area at the outlet is 2.9 square miles. - 136.
-The applicant has developed the reservoir stage/storage relationship in the Table 7.
-"Depth" is the vertical distance from the spillway crest (elevation 1345.5 feet msl at full pool) to the drawdown water surface.
+The drainage area at the outlet is 2.9 square miles.